-No better place exists to learn this industry than the Chicago metropolitan area with its wealth of world-class hotels and restaurants and its rich blend of ethnic cultures and cuisines, arts and entertainment, sports and recreation.
-With offices overlooking several of Chicago's major tourism destinations the School offers an undergraduate program and the only graduate program in Illinois preparing students for management and leadership careers in the hospitality and tourism industry.
+No better place exists to learn the Hospitality and Tourism Management industry than the Chicago metropolitan area, with its wealth of world-class hotels and restaurants as well as its rich blend of ethnic cultures and cuisines, arts and entertainment, sports and recreation.
+With offices overlooking several of Chicago's major tourism destinations the Manfred Steinfeld School of Hospitality and Tourism Management offers undergraduate and graduate programs preparing students for management and leadership careers in the hospitality and tourism industry.

 Faculty members are committed to students and their professional growth as they integrate classroom study with the lively metropolitan workplace.
 Program participants may gain experience through professional partnerships with leading hotels, restaurants, meeting and convention facilities, associations, tourism offices, airline carriers, and others.
 Manfred Steinfeld is the generous benefactor of Roosevelt University's School of Hospitality and Tourism Management.

 The Bachelor of Science in Hospitality and Tourism Management (BSHTM)

 The BSHTM is a 120-semester hour undergraduate degree program designed for students of any age who want to pursue a career in hospitality.
 The program requires successful completion of 54 semester hours of study in hospitality management courses; the University’s general education course requirements in humanities, social sciences, and natural sciences; and 30 semester hours of elective courses.

 All Hospitality majors are advised by the department and can develop close, mentoring relationships with our faculty from their first semester at Roosevelt.

 Traditional-aged freshmen enroll in Hospitality major courses from the first semester so there is no delay in developing a connection to the major field, area of focus, and chosen career path.